Dublin Bus: G Spine (G1, G2)

 Phase 4 consisting of the G-Spine of routes G1 and G2 (both 24-hour), and daytime route 60, was launched on 16 October 2022.
 The phase was originally planned to launch on 28 August 2022 but needed to be pushed back until October 2022 due to driver shortages.
 Route G1 runs from the Red Cow Luas stop to Spencer Dock via Ballyfermot and the city centre, and G2 operates much the same route but instead connects Liffey Valley Shopping Centre with Spencer Dock, via Ballyfermot and the city centre.
 Overnight, the G1 and G2 run every hour between 12pm and 5am.
 One week after the routes launched, Senator Mary Seery Kearney noted she had already received numerous complaints concerning the new routes, with instances of buses not turning up and buses being full.
 Seery Kearney explained she had contacted the Oireachtas Transport Committee to urgently seek a meeting to review the situation.

-E Spine (E1, E2)
+E Spine

-Phase 6a, consisting of the new 24 hour routes E1 and E2, as well as eleven other daytime routes, began on 27 January 2025.
+Phase 6a, consisting of the new 24-hour routes E1 and E2, as well as eleven other daytime routes, began on 26 January 2025.

+F Spine

+Phase 7, consisting of the new 24-hour routes F1, F2, and 80, began on 19 October 2025.
+The route of the 80, as well as another two daytime routes brought in as part of the phase, were altered in February 2026 following complaints.